magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_II_Catherines_Class.md

 ## A Dream

 That night, back in her dorm, Lucy’s eyes fell on her tidy bookshelf and desk—rows of accounting volumes, binders stacked with precise notes.
-For the first time, the sight did not suffocate her.
-Instead, it felt like a steady foundation, not a cage.

 She thought: perhaps life did not have to split her in two.
 Perhaps she could have both—her studies and her secret passion, her discipline and her play.